deevotech/sc-api.deevo.io/README.md

 5. run: npm install
 6. run: npm start

-If it shows up:
+#If it shows up:

-API Server is running at http://localhost:3000/ mean that, api server is start up successfuly.
+[API Server is running at http://localhost:3000/]

+means that api server is started up successfuly.